Part II in a series of articles that attempt to give more perspective into the truths our history books are avoiding.

 "It's not just a teepee here," Baker says.
 "We're promoting all cultures of America.
 That's what this place is.
 This is Mount Rushmore!
 It's America!
 Everybody's something different here; we're all different.
 And just maybe that gets us talking again as human beings, as Americans."

 As we look forward to this Independence Day holiday weekend, let us reflect upon the Untold Story of Native America.
 We must understand the true history of this great nation in order to move forward together as a nation of men and women who are created equal.

-When you donate to Native Hope, your gift goes towards raising awareness on the injustice done to Native Americans and providing for those who need it most.
-Through our Community Outreach, Mentorship and Fellows we are able to positively impact Indian Country.
+When you donate to Native Hope, your gift goes towards raising awareness of the injustice done to Native Americans and providing for those who need it most.
+Through our Community Outreach, Mentorship and Fellows we can positively impact Indian Country.